 Of course, not all video is created equal.
 If you use video in a course but it’s just a man or woman speaking in an academic and often monotone way, you have lost your audience.
 Ben Stein is a clever man, but listening to him speak could lull the fussiest of infants to sleep.
 The most effective videos show a person what to do or what not to do, especially surrounding topics such as customer service and sales.
 Using immersive scenarios and impactful storylines provides your learner with a better connection to the content.
 Make it realistic and the learner will better relate.

 As always, the best practice is to put yourself in the learner’s shoes.
 By now most of us have taken an online course, been bored to death, scanned the slides or pdf or pages for just enough information that we can confidently take the assessment at the end and be done, retaining nothing at all.
-Microlearning is booming because we’re busy, our attention spans are small, and we want a snack sized solution to our immediate knowledge need.
+Microlearning is booming because we’re busy, our attention spans are small, and we want a snack-sized solution to our immediate knowledge need.
 Regarding video, if watching the whole thing isn’t mandatory, approximately 20% of the people who start your video will leave after the first 10 seconds.
 That means you need to grab their attention from the start.
 If possible make the video interactive for maximum engagement.
-If you can’t create interactive video, at least follow up with a summary, and thought provoking questions on what they saw and how the video made them view the topic differently.
+If you can’t create interactive videos, at least follow up with a summary, and thought-provoking questions on what they saw and how the video made them view the topic differently.
 Have the learner summarize what they learned.
 That reflection will increase retention.

 To conclude, you would have preferred to watch this rather than read it.
 It could have included animations and scenarios which would have helped you retain up to 65% more of what you just read after 3 days.
 If by some chance you’re a millennial, you looked at this and immediately thought TLDR (too long didn’t read).
 But if you’re a member of Generation X or even a Baby Boomer, you probably would have enjoyed a video too.
 Did you know that the average blog post which will garner the greatest bang for the SEO buck is 2,500 words?
 Now would you rather read that excessively long academic paper of a blog post or watch a 3-minute video which gives you the same information?
 I’ll bet you’d much rather watch a short video.
 Well, your learners feel the same way.
-So, consider using videos in eLearning, offering your learners a snack sized solution to gain the knowledge they need.
+So, consider using videos in eLearning, offering your learners a snack-sized solution to gain the knowledge they need.

 Ready to find out what Digitec can do for you?